hashicorp/demo-consul-101/k8s/README.md

 Sometimes we want a pod to surface on an IP address outside of the cluster.
 Let's add a load balancer.

-Add the following under the pod definition in the same `counting-minimal.yaml` file.
+Add the following under the pod definition in the same `counting-minimal.yaml` file (or see the completed code in this repository).

 ```yaml
 ---